Fortis211/TypeScriptGame/readme.md

-Simple game project for learning webDev and typeScript purposes
+Simple game -- Mastermind project for learning webDev and typeScript purposes